 Quality Improvement is a formal approach to the analysis of performance and systematic efforts to improve it.

-Much of the research we do at the St Mark’s Centre for Safety and Quality is aimed at utilising large datasets to investigate surgical performance.
-For this we use ‘big data’ – a term used to describe large national and international medical datasets.
+Much of the research at the St Mark’s Centre for Safety and Quality is aimed at utilizing ‘big data’ data sets to investigate surgical performance.

-- An analysis of access to surgery and health outcome after surgery in the developing world – determining how quality measurement in surgery might lead to quality improvement.
+- An analysis of access to surgery, health outcomes after and determining how quality measurement in surgery might lead to quality improvements